WardropMike/independalite/README.md

 # independalite
 ## APP This is a Demo of solutions to testing challenges in a ruby test framework
  Challenges:
- - 1. # of 2000+ Tests
+ 1. Number of 2000+ Tests
- - 2. Context Menu
+ 2. Context Menu
- - 3. Floating Menu
+ 3. Floating Menu
- - 4. Dropdown
+ 4. Dropdown

-# This was designed to run at these places in the code promotion pipeline:
+### This was designed to run at these places in the code promotion pipeline:
 Services from framework:
  ![alt text](<img href="https://github.com/WardropMike/independalite/blob/master/proj_docs/Framework_Pipeline_Services.png"
     alt="Markdown Monster icon"